Are microchips safe for dogs

 Pay attention to changes in your furry friend’s habits.
 If they seem more withdrawn or lethargic than usual, it could indicate a reaction.
 Monitor their appetite as well; a sudden lack of interest in food or water warrants a check-in with your vet.
 I’ve had moments when my pup seemed a bit off after a vet visit, and a quick call confirmed it was nothing serious.

-See also Why does my dog have loose poop
+See also Why does my dog bring her poop in the house

 Long-Term Well-Being